 First, get in shape!
 You don’t have to be an endurance athlete (and, thankfully, porters will carry your overnight gear for you), but the high altitude and elevation gains put most travellers to the test.
 Being in shape will help you enjoy your time rather than feeling like you just want to finish.

 Next, make sure to pack well — but not too well.
-You don’t need specialized gear that runs hundreds of dollars, but there are some items you should not do without.
+You don’t need specialised gear, but there are some items you should not do without.

 Also, consider your power needs.
 These days, it’s hard for most of us to leave home without at least one device that will need a charge sooner or later.
 The weather on the trail can often make solar charging unreliable, so think about bringing backup batteries for your smartphone or camera to make sure you can capture all your memories.

 Once you get going, you’ll soon find that the joy of trekking the Inca Trail is not only in the physical strength you’ll develop along the way, but also in the history you’ll learn.

 The first major ruins to be spotted along the classic Inca Trail trek — which starts 82km (51 mi) from Cusco — are at Patallaqta.
 This is in an area of the Urubamba Valley with a wide turn in the river, and plentiful ancient agricultural terraces, which are sloped areas of land cut to resemble steps, to enable farming.
 Many of the terraces you find along the trail were chosen by the Inca as a place to grow specific crops, like how modern crops are cultivated by region (apples in Washington state, for instance, or wheat in the Midwest).
 Patallaqta’s broad terraces were excellent for growing grains, as they had ample sun exposure most of the year.